 Should a suspicious area be detected, a treatment plan will be recommended for your situation.

 Cat Scan Imaging

 i-CAT® 3D Imaging

 Computerized axial tomography (CAT) scans aren’t new to medicine.
 But now, dentistry is beginning to incorporate the 3D X-ray technology into its arsenal under the name i-CAT®

-These scans are primarily used to enable faster and more accurate fitting of dental implants.
+These scans are primarily used to enable faster and more accurate fitting of dental implants, but can also be used to assess teeth and risks associated with your dental surgery.
 They give your Able dentist a more detailed view of your mouth and skull, including bone structure and density, tissues, and nerves. i-CAT® scans take about 40 seconds with a low dose of radiation, while you remain comfortably seated.

 i-CAT® scans are reducing the cost and time of dental surgery while improving the results.
 Contact your Able dentist for more information about i-CAT®.